-SoniClear Command Line Operation
+Running SoniClear from the Command Line

 SoniClear can be run from a command line statement.
 This is useful for integrating SoniClear with other programs that need to control the management of files and workflow.

 The general command line syntax is: